 Of important note, Lake Orion is also a village of artists.
 Lake Orion has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lake Orion’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.34% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 23.33% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small village, Lake Orion does not have a public transit system used by locals to get to and from work.

-The per capita income in Lake Orion in 2022 was $55,110, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $220,440 for a family of four.
+The per capita income in Lake Orion in 2022 was $56,041, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $224,164 for a family of four.
+However, Lake Orion contains both very wealthy and poor people as well.

+Lake Orion is a somewhat ethnically-diverse village.
 The people who call Lake Orion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Orion residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Orion include German, Irish, English, Italian, and Polish.
+Important ancestries of people in Lake Orion include German, Irish, English, Polish, and French.

 The most common language spoken in Lake Orion is English.
 Other important languages spoken here include Polish and Spanish.